SurrealPartisan/shiofaioth/README.md

 * **Dative**: Used for the indirect object, and for class 2 possession either in adjectival form with the postposition "ka" or independently without it.
   * Example 1 (indirect object): "Sie rue-ausoa-fioi naiet *uim poulitaikeir*!", "Don't believe a politician!"
   * Example 2 (adjectival possession): "hai siaruc-bei-moer *haim paurein-ka*", "a brother of a parent" ("an uncle")
 * **Locative, lative and separative**: Locative is used to indicate existing in a location or state, lative moving to a location or state and separative moving from a location or state.
-They are used either independently or with one of the many postpositions as found in the table below.
+They are used either independently (very often, even when a suitable postposition exists) or with one of the many postpositions as found in the table below.
   * Example 1 (independent): "Mie xae-xiefen-duei hein boun *duit koira*.", "I give a bone to the dog."
   * Example 2 (with postposition): "Mie xae-ecoi-xoai hui pieteir-naiet *duix fuosi fieme sait*.", "I have been sober since last year."